 Introducing vegan, dairy-free or gluten-free options to your menu doesn’t have to mean creating countless new dishes; in fact, if you can adapt what you already serve, this is often a preferable option both for businesses and their customers.
 Offering similar or the same items such as cakes, drinks or meals offers far more inclusivity than a different meal or item that may take longer and be less appealing overall.
 Updating your menus can be as easy as adding the universal ‘V’ for vegans to items that apply, showing that serving vegan customers is a day to day experience and not an inconvenience for your business.

 One way to protect yourself from the risks involved in adapting your business is by choosing excellent business insurance, to ensure that you’re always doing to best you can for your customers – with less risk.
+Check our our Cafe Insurance page to find out more about how you can keep your business covered.
 Contact us today to find out how our insurance can cover your growing business today.